EulerProject/lattice-diagnosis/README.md

 # lattice-diagnosis
-A model-based diagnostics approach that given a set of inconsistent rules (policies) finds the minimum inconsistent subset of it.
+A model-based diagnostics toolset that given a set of inconsistent rules (policies) finds the minimal inconsistent subset(s) of it.